Rai0Catodic0/embedded-systems/Software/Programming Languages/C Language/Operators.md

 ### masking
-masking is used to discover a status of one or more bits from a variable by comparing a know bit combination with the value:
+Masking is used to discover a status of one or more bits from a variable by comparing a know bit combination with the value:

 example:
 ![[Pasted image 20250615183248.png]]